-SFR5: FDP_ACF.1: Security attributes based access control.
+SFR5: FDP\ACF.1: Security attributes based access control.

-267 This is covered by the Privilege and User modes of the TOE.
+This is covered by the Privilege and User modes of the TOE.

-SFR6: FMT_MSA.3: Static attribute initialization.
+SFR6: FMT\MSA.3: Static attribute initialization.

-268 All Special Function Registers including MPU have DEFAULT values after Power on Reset.
+All Special Function Registers including MPU have DEFAULT values after Power on Reset.

-SFR7: FMT_MSA.1: Management of security attributes.
+SFR7: FMT\MSA.1: Management of security attributes.

-269 This is achieved with the MPU feature.
+This is achieved with the MPU feature.
 The Memory Protection Unit (MPU) enables user to partition memory and set individual protection attributes for each partition.
-This allows the operating system to control the memory regions accessible by a User mode application process.

-SFR8: FMT_SMF.1: Specification of management functions.
+SFR8: FMT\SMF.1: Specification of management functions.

-270 This is achieved via access to Special Function Registers of Memory Protection Unit(MPU).
+This is achieved via access to Special Function Registers of Memory Protection Unit(MPU).
 MPU provides Special Function Registers which defines the base address and the limit address for a partition.
 The Registers exist for Flash, and RAM.
 Additional Registers exist for defining the protection attribute for each partition.

-SFR9: FAU_SAS.1: Audit Storage
+SFR9: FAU\SAS.1: Audit Storage